EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Chapter 14 Exterior Walls.
 This chapter addresses requirements for exterior walls of buildings.
 Minimum standards for wall covering materials, installation of wall coverings and the ability of the wall to provide weather protection are provided.
 This chapter also requires exterior walls that are close to lot lines, or that are bearing walls for certain types of construction, to comply with the minimum fire-resistance ratings specified in Chapters 6 and 7.
 The installation of each type of wall covering, be it wood, masonry, vinyl, metal composite material or an exterior insulation and finish system, is critical to its long-term performance in protecting the interior of the building from the elements and the spread of fire.
 Limitations on the use of combustible materials on exterior building elements such as balconies, eaves, decks and architectural trim are also addressed in this chapter.

 Chapter 15 Roof Assemblies and Rooftop Structures.
-Chapter 15 provides standards for both roof assemblies as well as structures that sit on top of the roof of buildings.
-The criteria address roof construction and covering which includes the weather-protective barrier at the roof and, in most circumstances, a fire-resistant barrier.
+Chapter 15 provides standards for both roof assemblies and structures that sit on top of the roofs of buildings.
+The criteria address roof construction and covering, including the weather-protective barrier at the roof and, in most circumstances, a fire-resistant barrier.
 The chapter is prescriptive in nature and is based on decades of experience with various traditional materials, but it also addresses newer products such as photovoltaic shingles.
 These prescriptive rules are very important for satisfying performance of one type of roof covering or another.
 Section 1510 addresses rooftop structures, including penthouses, tanks, towers and spires.
 Rooftop penthouses larger than prescribed in this chapter must be treated as a story under Chapter 5.

 Chapter 16 Structural Design.
 Chapter 16 prescribes minimum structural loading requirements for use in the design and construction of buildings and structural components.
-It includes minimum design loads, assignment of risk categories, as well as permitted design methodologies.
+It includes minimum design loads, assignment of risk categories and permitted design methodologies.
 Standards are provided for minimum design loads (live, dead, snow, wind, rain, flood, ice and earthquake as well as the required load combinations).
 The application of these loads and adherence to the serviceability criteria will enhance the protection of life and property.
 The chapter references and relies on many nationally recognized design standards.
-A key standard is the American Society of Civil Engineer’s Minimum Design Loads for Buildings and Other Structures (ASCE 7).
-Structural design needs to address the conditions of the site and location.
+A key standard is the American Society of Civil Engineers’ Minimum Design Loads for Buildings and Other Structures (ASCE 7).
+Structural design must address the conditions of the site and location.
 Therefore, maps are provided of rainfall, seismic, snow and wind criteria in different regions.

 Chapter 17 Special Inspections and Tests.
 Chapter 17 provides a variety of procedures and criteria for testing materials and assemblies, labeling materials and assemblies and special inspection of structural assemblies.
 This chapter expands on the inspections of Chapter 1 by requiring special inspection where indicated and, in some cases, structural observation.
 It also spells out additional responsibilities for the owner, contractor, design professionals and special inspectors.
 Proper assembly of structural components, proper quality of materials used and proper application of materials are essential to ensuring that a building, once constructed, complies with the structural and fire-resistance minimums of the code and the approved design.
 To determine this compliance often requires continuous or frequent inspection and testing.
 Chapter 17 establishes standards for special inspection, testing and reporting of the work to the building official.

 Chapter 24 Glass and Glazing.
-This chapter establishes regulations for glass and glazing used in buildings and structures that, when installed, are subjected to wind, snow and dead loads.
+This chapter establishes regulations for glass and glazing that, when installed in buildings and structures, are subjected to wind, snow and dead loads.
 Engineering and design requirements are included in the chapter.
 Additional structural requirements are found in Chapter 16.
 Another concern of this chapter is glass and glazing used in areas where it is likely to be impacted by the occupants.
 Section 2406 identifies hazardous locations where glazing installed must either be safety glazing or blocked to prevent human impact.
 Safety glazing must meet stringent standards and be appropriately marked or identified.
 Additional requirements are provided for glass and glazing in guards, handrails, elevator hoistways and elevator cars, as well as in athletic facilities.

 Chapter 25 Gypsum Board, Gypsum Panel Products and Plaster.
 Chapter 25 contains the provisions and referenced standards that regulate the design, construction and quality of gypsum board, gypsum panel products and plaster.
 It also addresses reinforced gypsum concrete.
 These represent the most common interior and exterior finish materials in the building industry.
 This chapter primarily addresses quality-control-related issues with regard to material specifications and installation requirements.
 Most products are manufactured under the control of industry standards.
 The building official or inspector primarily needs to verify that the appropriate product is used and properly installed for the intended use and location.
 While often simply used as wall and ceiling coverings, proper design and application are necessary to provide weather resistance and required fire protection for both structural and nonstructural building components.